50 Recipes for the Perfect Mother’s Day Brunch!

 18. Chocolate Chip Pancakes by Sweet Moments: Rega Matok

-A sweet and delicious breakfast to treat the children on a weekend morning – mini pancakes dotted with chocolate chips, served with chocolate sauce and colored sprinkles.
+A sweet and delicious breakfast for a weekend morning – mini pancakes dotted with chocolate chips, served with chocolate sauce and colored sprinkles.

 19. Green Smoothie by Rorie Weisberg